rebootl/reflectapp/client/notes.md

 ### Bugs / code cleanup

-* source doesn't get updated -> projectData
+* setting inspector localapi doesn't work -> what was this?
 * wired link title is not correctly parsed -> multiple title elements, use regex?
+* cannot reload after unclean browser exit -> projectData -> make fix?
 * checkbox click on label triggers event but not checkmark -> do on design rework
-* setting inspector localapi doesn't work -> ?
 * make input-detection it's own component
 * projectdata not loading on ffox mobile -> projectData, transpile maybe?
 * improve client filestructure (make subdirectories for components)